-4 killed, 1 injured in shooting in Salt Lake City suburb
+4 killed, 1 injured in family shooting in Utah suburb

-GRANTSVILLE, Utah (AP) — Four people were killed and one injured in a shooting Friday night in a Salt Lake City suburb, local media report.
+GRANTSVILLE, Utah (AP) — Four members of a family were killed and one injured in a shooting Friday night in a Salt Lake City suburb, local media report.

 The suspected shooter was taken into custody by Grantsville police, the Deseret News reported.